DaXcess/LCVR/Docs/Thunderstore/README.md

 - **Charging Station**

   Hate being forced to stand in front of the charging station every time you charge an item?
 Well now you can just hold any item that has a battery, and just hold it up to the charging station.
-Voila, your item has now been charged.
+Voilà, your item has now been charged.
 If you pull the item out too quickly though, the charger will not charge your item!
   _This interaction only works on the right hand.
 Putting your left hand inside the charger will make you just look like an idiot._

 - **Ship Door**